jim-easterbrook/Photini/src/doc/manual/configuration.rst

 Then you may need to compile the dictionary before installing it.
 There should be instructions provided with the dictionary.
 In this case I needed to install ``make`` and edit the ``Makefile`` to change the Windows paths to simpler Linux-like ones.
-As a last resort you can try coping the files to the dictionary folder ``/mingw64/lib/aspell-0.60``.
+As a last resort you can try copying the files to the dictionary folder ``/mingw64/lib/aspell-0.60``.

 Configuration file location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^